Inflectra/rapise-documentation/docs/Libraries/Navigator.md

 <a name="SetSize"></a>
 #### SetSize

-Sets size if the browser window.
+Sets size of the browser window.
 This function is DPI aware.

 ```javascript
 Navigator.SetSize(width, height)